Tributary system of China: Culture

+Joseon eventually accepted Qing hegemony by sending tribute and accepting a title, but the Qing enjoyed less authority than the Ming.
+During the Ming dynasty, Joseon kings occasionally sent more than the necessary amount of tribute missions to "show appreciation, offer congratulations to newly enthroned emperors, pay respects to recently deceased members of the imperial family, or make special requests".
+These missions were voluntary and had benefits for the king's domestic political situation.
+Joseon kings would even turn to deceased Ming emperors and pay memorial service to them in front of a domestic audience for additional legitimacy.
+In contrast, Joseon missions to the Qing were kept to a minimum due to the lack of any domestic political benefit.
+Meanwhile Japan avoided direct contact with Qing China and instead manipulated embassies from neighboring Joseon and Ryukyu to make it falsely appear as though they came to pay tribute.

 Another instance of shared cultural affiliation and attraction is Vietnam.
 Although tributary missions to China have been depicted in modern Vietnamese nationalist history as a cynical practice to appease China, "there is little proof of a consistent or extreme Vietnamese hatred for Chinese culture" throughout history.
 Instead, Vietnamese elites were generally favorable towards Chinese culture and political norms.
 A study of poems composed by Vietnamese envoys to China did not find any hostility held towards China but rather that they genuinely felt proud of being part of Sinic civilization.
-On the whole, Vietnamese elites prior to French colonization were thoroughly entrenched in Chinese culture.
+Vietnamese elites prior to French colonization were thoroughly entrenched in Chinese culture.
 Most Vietnamese elites up to the 19th century do not seem to have written in anything other than Classical Chinese and even criticized attempts to nativise the Chinese script to represent the Vietnamese language.
 Knowledge of specific Chinese texts was considered to be the equivalent of historical literacy.
 As late as the 20th century, important Vietnamese literature such as Ho Chi Minh's poem Vọng Nguyệt, which recites the entire history of Vietnam, was written in Classical Chinese.

-Meanwhile, Japan avoided direct contact with Qing China and instead manipulated embassies from neighboring Joseon and Ryukyu to make it falsely appear as though they came to pay tribute.
-Joseon Korea remained a tributary of Qing China until 1895, when the First Sino-Japanese War ended this relationship.